CLOSE SEARCH

 Even consent orders require court approval to ensure they are fair and reasonable, though the court rarely interferes with agreements reached between parties with legal advice.

-Sale of Property - property is sold and proceeds divided between parties.
-When neither party can afford to maintain the property alone or when a clean financial break is desired.
+Sale of Property - property is sold and proceeds divided between parties because neither party can afford to maintain the property alone or when a clean financial break is desired.
 This approach is common when there are no dependent children.

 The financial needs, obligations, and resources of each party